Plan de San Diego Commemoration Starts with 1492 Invasion of the Americas

 VIVA LA CAUSA VIVA LA RECONQUISTA!!!

 MIM(Prisons) adds: By the time this issue of Under Lock & Key hits the cell blocks across the United $tates, August will be upon us.
 In addition to the 38th annual Black August, commemorating the New Afrikan prison struggle, this August we mark the beginning of a campaign to commemorate the Plan de San Diego.
 This Plan called for a united front of oppressed nations living on occupied Turtle Island to take up arms against the settlers and reclaim land for the oppressed.
-If you haven't already, write to MIM(Prisons) to get Plan de San Diego fliers to distribute in your prison.
+If you haven't already, write to MIM(Prisons) to get Plan de San Diego fliers to distribute.
 The flier calls on Chican@ comrades to study, build with others, write articles, make art and develop Chican@ consciousness inside prison.The building of consciousness and unity this August should lead up to the 9th of September when all prisoners are encouraged to mark the United Front for Peace in Prisons Day of Peace and Solidarity.
-Last year, September 9 was marked with more actions across U.$. prisons than we've seen yet.
-Keep us updated by sending in your reports on what you achieved during Black August, Commemorating the Plan de San Diego and on the September 9 Day of Peace and Solidarity.
+Last year, September 9 was marked with many actions across U.$. prisons to commemorate the Attica uprising.
+Let's build on that momentum!
+Keep us updated by sending in your reports on what you achieved during Black August, Commemoration the Plan de San Diego and on the September 9 Day of Peace and Solidarity.

 Commemorate the Plan de San Diego